dave71670/e980-zeKrnl/README.md

 have that device, second - I don't know anything about it, so far it was proven that F240x is different for more than modem.

---Currently supported Android version is 4.4, which mean all CM11.0 based ROMs will support it.
-I myself I'm using it on PAC 4.4.--
+~~Currently supported Android version is 4.4, which mean all CM11.0 based ROMs will support it.
+I myself I'm using it on PAC 4.4.~~

 Since 07. september 2015 this kernel supports BOTH KitKat and Lollipop (CM11.0 AND CM12.1) ROMs.
 Sources for both versions can be found on their branches: